-If you or your child are dealing with a food allergy, than you are probably managing it with an elimination diet.
-“Elimination diet” is a term used to describe when you avoid one or more foods, often because of food allergies.
+If you or your child is dealing with a food allergy, than you are probably managing it with an elimination diet.
+“Elimination diet” describes when you avoid one or more foods, often because of food allergies.
 We have written about elimination diets in the past and have also shared a YouTube video to explain what an elimination diet is.

-Today I want to dive a bit deeper into elimination diets.
-We’re going to use cow milk as an example.
-I want to share information about some nutrients that may be missing from food elimination diets and cover how you can help ensure you or your child get enough of those important nutrients from the diet.
+Today I want to dive deeper into elimination diets.
+We’re going to use cow milk as the example food allergen.
+I want to share information about some nutrients that may be missing from food elimination diets.
+I’ll also cover how you can help ensure you or your child get enough of those important nutrients from the diet.

 What’s so important about milk, anyway?

 - most of us drink milk and eat a lot of foods made with dairy

 - milk and dairy (high in calcium) contribute to a lot of the calcium in Americans’ diets

 Calcium is important for bone health, among other key body systems.
 Where, exactly, are we going with this?
 A question, which is: Do people who don’t (or can’t) consume milk and dairy consume enough calcium?
 Research has found over and over that they don’t.
 Research finds that children with food allergies (such as cow milk allergy (CMA)) have lower intakes of key nutrients, like calcium and protein, putting them at higher risk for malnutrition.